TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

  #### Curricular Competencies - Sharing - Debunking stereotypes and myths

-Celebrate you have come in your learning journey!
+Let's celebrate your learning journey!
 Don't let stereotypes, myths, or negative messages affect your motivation to learn technology, whether it's coding, creative user-centred design, or project management, and everything else in between.
 Don't just be technology "consumers".
 Be equipped to create and build your own uses for technology.
-The essentials skills you learn in this course will empower you to use technology in meaningful, ethical ways.
+The essentials skills you learn in this course will empower you to use technology in meaningful, ethical ways, for a better future.

  ---

 ## Accommodation/Differentiation
 * This exercise could also be conducted in the form of a series of online surveys.
-The survey should allow for written responses, so students are free to enter their own thoughts.
+The survey should allow for written responses, so that students are free to enter their own thoughts.
 *